Pantheios

 new front-end/back-end pair is able to layer the peerless

-Pantheios logging API over existing logging libraries, such as
+Pantheios diagnostic logging API over existing diagnostic logging libraries, such as

 log4cxx, that have sophisticated filtering, formatting and